WakiMak/trentent.github.io-forked/_posts/2013-03-05-slow-group-policy-client-side-extensions-login-with-windows-7.md

   </tr>
 </table>

-Obviously, with 11,000+ objects in the AD group Windows 7 will have a significantly slower logon if it's querying every object within the group.Â Fortunately, Microsoft has put out a fix for this:
+Obviously, with 11,000+ objects in the AD group Windows 7 will have a significantly slower logon if it's querying every object within the group.
+Fortunately, Microsoft has put out a fix for this:

 ## [<span style="font-weight: normal;"><span style="font-size: small;">You experience a long domain logon time in Windows Vista, Windows 7, Windows Server 2008 or Windows Server 2008 R2 after you deploy Group Policy preferences to the computer</span></span>](http://support.microsoft.com/default.aspx?scid=kb%3BEN-US%3B2561285)